-Virtually every region, city, town, and neighborhood, today or tomorrow, must successfully respond to formidable physical, economic and social challenges.
+Virtually every region, city, town, and neighborhood, today or tomorrow, must successfully adapt to formidable physical, economic and social challenges or its citizens will depart.
 Our evolving mastery and committment to excellence in design and development will help us achieve resilience, to better reach environmental, economic and social health - in good spirit.

 The deepest principle that guides me comes from a quote from physicist Richard P. Feynman: Nature uses only the longest threads to weave her patterns, so that each small piece of her fabric reveals the organization of the entire tapestry.
 Our communities reflect those patterns so we seek to make them durable, useful and beautiful.

 Stephen J. Coyle, AIA LEED CNU, a free agent and quick responder.
 Town-Green is a registered Veteran-Owned Business (USMC Veteran) -

 For the City of Woodland, CA I directed the design, financing and development, through construction and occupancy, of East Beamer Way, California’s first ground-up campus that includes an adult 100-bed shelter, a 61 permanent supportive homes and a community/health center, and continuie to assist on the development of a substance abuse treatment facility.

 I helped raise and place public and private funds, completed environmental investigations, planned the complex, designed and construction-managed the shelter and housing, and assist with the provision of services.
 My practice includes planning redevelopement of a county neighborhood, the pursuit and provision of market and subsidized housing, and downtown revitalization.
 Through the 2020 and half of the 2021 pandemic, I remained the Planning and Intelligence Sector Chief for the City of Woodland's Emergency Operations Center.
 Now, I focus on assisting others in climate and economic adaptation and reducing the causes where possible in Northern California and beyond.